Board of Directors

 Cathy Jo Kirkpatrick, Alexandroff Dental, Independent Arbonne Consultant

 I’ve greatly enjoyed volunteering in my community, starting at an early age.
 I do what I can to give back and serve others.
 Volunteering in schools and working in dental hygiene over the years, I’ve seen the effects of neglect, especially on children.
-My mission is to lock arms with others and offer hope, health, love, support and empower children, teens and adults to know they are deserving of love, proper nutrition, safety and break the cycle they may have been born into.
-Together we can live united and make a difference and create a ripple effect of change in the world.
+My mission is to lock arms with others and offer hope, health, love, support, and empower children, teens, and adults to know they are deserving of love, proper nutrition, and safety and break the cycle they may have been born into.
+Together, we can live united and make a difference and create a ripple effect of change in the world.

-Beverly Selga, Director Surgical Services, Columbia Memorial Hospital
+Beverly Selga, Director of Surgical Services, Columbia Memorial Hospital

 I recently relocated to Astoria from the Seattle area to work at Columbia Memorial Hospital as the Director of Surgical Services.
 The mission, vision and values of CMH is what attracted me to the organization.
 I have been involved in non-profit work surrounding remedying food insecurity for the past 20 years, whether it was preparing nutritious meals for delivery, delivering meals to those in need or working with the local food pantry preparing and serving weekly hot dinners.
 Being a part of the CCUW is a great way to become involved in my new community and help to continue the good work that is made possible by supporting other non-profits on the North Coast.